February 26, 2007

 file Royal and General of Navarra

-The speaker, who was introduced by Prof. Ricardo Fernández Gracia, began his presentation at exhibition with a brief historical overview, starting from the earliest known archaeological and documentary evidence; he referred to the system of honors and tenures in the 10th to 13th centuries, and explained the evolutionary process that took place in that period, from the first free-standing towers, conceived more for surveillance than for defense, to the castle itself, whose period of splendor and boom took place in the 14th and 15th centuries.
-He then spoke of the wars of the second half of the 15th century and how, as a result of them, a late neo-feudal process accelerated, the beginnings of which appear at the end of the 14th century, by virtue of which numerous castles - among them some of the most important of the kingdom - were alienated from the Crown and passed to the domain of the nobles who had most distinguished themselves for their services to John II or to the Prince of Viana.
-He also referred to those that were destroyed in the wars with Castile in 1378 and 1460 and to those that passed to the domain of the latter Spanish.
-As a finale to this diachronic vision, he explained the demolitions decreed after the conquest of Navarre by Ferdinand the Catholic, which were executed in 1512, 1516 and 1521, and the long period of withdrawal that followed these demolitions, in which the stone of the chipped fortresses was used by both municipalities and private individuals.
-This dispossession was carried out at first in a legal manner, by means of grants awarded by the kings of the House of Austria, generally for religious or public utility works, and later, especially after 1836, in an uncontrolled manner for private houses and works.
+The speaker, who was introduced by Prof. Ricardo Fernández Gracia, began his exhibition with a brief historical overview, starting from the earliest known archaeological and documentary evidence; he referred to the system of honors and tenures in the X thirteenth centuries, and explained the evolutionary process that took place in that period, from the first free-standing towers, designed more for surveillance than for defense, to the castle itself, whose heyday and splendor took place in the fourteenth and fifteenth centuries.
+He then spoke of the wars of the second half of the 15th century and how, as a result of them, a late neo-feudal process accelerated, the beginnings of which appear at the end of the 14th century, by virtue of which numerous castles - among them some of the most important of the kingdom - were alienated from the Crown and passed to the lordly domain of the nobles who had most distinguished themselves for their services to John II or to the Prince of Viana.
+He also referred to those that were destroyed in the wars with Castile in 1378 and 1460 and those that passed to Spanish rule in the latter.
+As a conclusion to this diachronic vision, he explained the demolitions decreed after the conquest of Navarre by Ferdinand the Catholic, which were executed in the years 1512, 1516 and 1521, and the long period of withdrawal that followed these demolitions, in which the stone of the chipped fortresses was used both by the municipalities and by private individuals.
+This dispossession was carried out at first in a legal manner, by means of grants awarded by the kings of the House of Austria, generally for religious or public utility works, and later, especially after 1836, in an uncontrolled manner for houses and works of a private nature.
 Not even the royal palaces of Olite and Tafalla were spared, the second of which was vandalically destroyed, to the shame of Navarre.
 He then went on to refer to the different types of castles: royal and seigniorial, in fief, urban and rural, frontier, major and residential, also including the so-called caves, of Muslim tradition, fortified palaces, fortified houses and towers of lineage, and also the fortress-churches, of such deep-rooted historical tradition in our land.

 Javier's castle